AbsaOSS/hermes/_docs/0.3/components.md

 #### Info File Comparison

 A simple comparison tool for [Atum][gh-atum]'s _INFO file.
-Work on local FS and Hadoop.
+It works on local FS and Hadoop FS.

 ***

 #### E2E Runner

-E2E Runner is a tool that runs end to end tests based on the JSON input file.
+E2E Runner is a tool that runs end-to-end tests based on the JSON input file.
 E2R Runner has a **plugin architecture** so the type of test depends on the plugins loaded.

 Built in Plugins are
 - Bash command plugin